algoritma-dev/php-coding-standards/README.md

 When you install it, a plugin will ask you some questions to setup your project automatically.

-The installer will add a `.php-cs-fixer.dist.php` file in your project root directory, then you can edit manually if you need some changes.
+The installer will add the `.php-cs-fixer.dist.php`, `rector.php`, `phpstan.neon` files in your project root directory, then you can edit manually if you need some changes.

 The CS config will be configured to find your project files using